rkp768/Deep-Learning-notes/README.md

 1. <b>gaussian_kernel : </b>Implementation of the Gaussian radial bias function
 2. <b>SVM_rbf : </b>running the SVM with rbf kernel on a randomly generated dataset and plotting the decision boundary
 3. <b>random_datasets : </b>a collections of datasets, which were generated randomly with simple mathematical manipulations
+4. <b>LDA : </b>implementation of Latent Dirichlet Allocation using variational inference algorithm on a sample dataset